The Pickleball Paddle Landscape of 2025

 This year has seen a seismic shift in the pickleball paddle landscape.

-• Full-foam cores are now ubiquitous (the CRBN TruFoam started it all)
+Full-foam cores are now ubiquitous (the CRBN TruFoam started it all).
+Counterfeit paddles have entered the chat and aren't going anywhere.

-• And while we saw the premium paddle market crest the $300 mark (thanks, Selkirk), we're also in the midst of a golden age of budget paddles (look no further than comeback brand of the year contender, Luzz)
+And while we saw the premium pickleball paddle market crest the $300 mark (thanks, Selkirk), we're also in the midst of a golden age of budget paddles (look no further than comeback brand of the year contender, Luzz).

-To help get some answers, we asked six of the top paddle reviewers in the game to give their predictions for 2026.
+To help get some answers, we asked seven of the top pickleball paddle reviewers in the game to give their predictions for 2026.

 From better grit to bigger sweet-spots to built-in sensors, here's what they had to say: